dniel/traefik-forward-auth0/README.md

 to match a application name to the loaded list of apps in the config.
 If an application is matched the backend uses the client-id, client-secret, scope and audience for that application to request a access token exchange code from Auth0.

-If no application in the apps list is matched, the default application is used instead.
+If no application in the apps-list is matched, the default application is used instead.

 ```yaml
 domain: https://xxxxx.xx.auth0.com/